-When we read about performance management we are usually hearing about the process of taking employees from good to great.
+When we read about performance management, we usually hear about employees going from good to great.

-But, every team will, at some point, have a team member who has fallen off the track, and who is under-performing.
+At some point, every team has a team member who has fallen off track and is under-performing.
 Here, the immediate priority is not going from good to great, but simply getting the employee back to an acceptable level of performance.

 It’s not glamorous, but it’s necessary, ‘roll-your-sleeves-up’ management.
 You will probably be relieved to know that turning around an underperforming employee is pretty straightforward to do if you use a Performance Improvement Plan (PIP).